Logukrish16/MyCap_A.I/README.md

 # artificial intelligence workshop
-python code done in jupyter notebook list of programs are
+python code done in jupyter notebook. list of programs are
 1. fibonacci
 2. positive numbers in a range